dricard/dohealth/README.md

 #### License

-Dolog is Copyright © 2017 Denis Ricard.
+DoHealth is Copyright © 2018 Denis Ricard.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

 #### About